dahopkin/YoutubeSpotFinder/readme.md

  **Going Back/Forward:** You can click these buttons to go back/forward 15, 30, or 60 seconds in a video.

  ![Screenshot](https://raw.githubusercontent.com/dahopkin/YoutubeSpotFinder/master/images/screenshots/rewind-fast-forward.jpg)

+## Questions
+**Question**: Why is it unavailable in full-screen?
+**Answer**: I wanted to mess with YouTube's page as minimially as I could, and didn't want to plan around all the ads and annotations a YouTube video could have.
+Full-screen is still a possibility down the line (as in, I'm working on possible solutions right now), but I'd have to change the app to potentially allow for both modes (on the page and in the video).

 ## Download
 The extension can be downloaded from the Chrome Web Store [Here](https://chrome.google.com/webstore/detail/youtube-spot-finder/knhopkbnanmecaabnkopphkpjfgmgioh).
 It is still being actively worked on right now, so updates will be frequent.
 If you want to play around with the code yourself, you're free to download it and load it into Chrome as an unpacked extension for testing.